ArchangelSDY/PyPuzzle/README.md

 ## Installation

-At present, PyPuzzle has only been tested under Linux.
+At present, PyPuzzle has only been tested under Linux and OS X 10.9.

 Before compiling, make sure you have header files of libpuzzle and libgd2 installed.
 See 'COMPILATION' section in [the doc of libpuzzle](http://download.pureftpd.org/pub/pure-ftpd/misc/libpuzzle/doc/README).